RyotaUshio/obsidian-pdf-plus/README.md

 > [!note]
 > - Some features require the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enabled.
-> - You need Obsidian v1.5.8 or higher to receive updates from PDF++.
-Otherwise, you will be stuck at the last PDF++ version (0.40.4) that supported older versions of Obsidian.
+> - In the near future, you will need Obsidian v1.6.5 or higher to receive updates from PDF++.
+Otherwise, you will be stuck at the last PDF++ version that supported older versions of Obsidian.
+> - If you're an Android user and have trouble with PDF++, first try updating [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview&hl=en) (if you are on Android 7-9, update [Chrome](https://play.google.com/store/apps/details?id=com.android.chrome&hl=en) instead).

 > [!warning]
 > This plugin relies on many private APIs of Obsidian, so **there is a relatively high risk that this plugin may break when Obsidian is updated** ([learn more](https://github.com/RyotaUshio/obsidian-pdf-plus/discussions/48)).
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.